jramos/dev-env/README.md

 ## Optional Setup

-    # choose a new GTK theme for Eclipse
+    # choose a new GTK theme for X11
     gtk-theme-switch2

 By default, the environment uses Clearlooks.
 To use the installed version of Eclipse or Chromium, it is assumed that you have [XQuartz](http://xquartz.macosforge.org/landing/) or a similar X11 implementation (e.g. [Cygwin/X](http://en.wikipedia.org/wiki/Cygwin/X)) installed locally.